 Your automatic transmission is located at the rear of your engine.
 The actual location inside your vehicle can vary depending on the placement of your engine.
 While most engines have their serpentine belts (and thus the front of the engine) facing the front of the vehicle, some vehicles have a sideways mounted engine.

-In this case, the transmission you can usually find the transmission closer to the front of your vehicle.
+In this case, you can usually find the transmission closer to the front of your vehicle.
 However, with a traditionally mounted engine, the transmission is typically located towards your vehicle’s center, connected to the driveline.

 Automatic Transmission Replacement Cost

 The average transmission replacement cost is between $200 and $6,000.
 While this is a lot of money, the good news is that you don’t usually need to replace your entire transmission.
 Even if you need significant repairs, a rebuild will usually do the trick.

 Transmission rebuilds cost, on average, about $2,500.
 Once again, this isn’t cheap, but it’s far cheaper than a new transmission.